Overview of ISPD 2022 guideline recommendations for peritonitis prevention and treatment.

 Domestic pet and zoonotic infection:

-Avoid pet in the same room where PD exchanges are taking place and equipment are stored.
+Avoid pets in the same room where PD exchanges are taking place and equipment is stored.
+Diagnosis of unusual organisms suspicious of zoonoses should raise suspicion for no-observance of the latter recommendation.

 Other modifiable risk factors: